-Bear in mind that if you are a size 14 or higher, you might be treading into unisex sizing land.
+Bear in mind that if you are a size 20 or higher, you might be treading into unisex sizing land outside of a few brands such as Tri*Fe which goes up to 4xl.
 Sometimes the men’s suits are just going to fit better due to sheer sizing issues.
 Same goes for wetsuits.

 Try and practice in your suit well in advance of your race.
 Wear it to open water, cycling and running.
 Make sure you like the fit because a clothing malfunction or discomfort on race day is a mess.

 PlusRunner.com says, “From smallest to largest (Size 16 or XXL to Size 26), search for your apparel from retailers in this order: Zoot, Sugoi and Pearl Izumi; Danskin, Moving Comfort, and New Balance; and Terry Bicycles, Nike, Aerotech Designs and Junonia.”